Dick York: Bewitched (1964–1969)

 From York's hospital bed, he and director William Asher discussed York's future.
 "Do you want to quit?"
 Asher asked.
-"If it's all right with you, Billy," York replied.
+"If it's all right with you, Billy", York replied.
 With that, York left the sitcom to devote himself to recovery, never to return.
-Dick Sargent replaced York in the role of Darrin Stephens, taking over the role at the start of the series' sixth season (1969–1970) and continuing in the part until the series ended after its eighth season (1971–1972).
+Dick Sargent replaced York in the role of Darrin Stephens, taking over the role at the start of the series's sixth season (1969–1970) and continuing in the part until the series ended after its eighth season (1971–1972).
 Sargent was originally offered the role of Darrin in 1964, but declined in favor of a part in the short-lived sitcom Broadside.

+Despite the scripted antagonism between characters Darrin and his mother-in-law Endora, in reality Dick York and Agnes Moorehead enjoyed a very close friendship off screen.
+Moorehead was very upset when it was confirmed that York would be leaving the show and replaced by Dick Sargent.

-Later years
+Later years (1969–1992)

 For the next 18 months, York was largely bed-ridden in a haze of prescription painkillers.
 In his memoir, The Seesaw Girl and Me, published posthumously, he describes the struggle to break his addiction and come to grips with the loss of his career.
 The book is in large part a love letter to his wife, Joan (née Alt), the seesaw girl of the title, who stuck with him through the hard times.

-He then quit drugs cold turkey, which led to six months' difficult withdrawal and recovery.
+His chronic pain from his injury to his back was difficult for him to get through but he pushed forward.
 "I had a band playing in my head, bagpipes night and day," York recalled.
 "It just went on and on and on and on and on...
 The fans whisper to you and the walls whisper to you and you look at television and sometimes it flashes in a certain way that sends you into a fit and you know that your wife has put her hand in your mouth so you won't bite off your tongue.
 You can't sleep.
 You hallucinate.
 I used to make a tape recording of rain so I could listen to the rain lying in bed at night to drown out those damned bagpipes."

-York eventually beat his addiction, and in the early 1980s tried to revive his career.
+In the early 1980s York tried to revive his career.
 His last two credits were on two primetime television series, Simon & Simon and Fantasy Island.
+Afterward he stopped receiving calls when his agent failed to register with the Screen Actors Guild on his behalf, and he retired from show business by 1984.